-Sometimes a simple restart is all that is needed to fix this error.
+Sometimes a simple restart is needed to fix Steam not opening.

 Shut down your computer.
 Then shut off your router.

-Unplug your router and wait two minutes before you plug it back into the power outlet.
+Unplug your router and wait two minutes before plugging it back into the power outlet.
 Wait another two minutes.
 Turn the router on again.

-Once your router is completely on, turn on your computer.
+Once your router is back on, turn on your computer.

-The RAM can develop memory problems that interfere with Steam, especially during the installation process.
+The RAM can develop memory problems that interfere with Steam, especially during installation.
 RAM problems also cause gameplay issues.
 The following method allows you to check your RAM.

-In the pop-up window that appears, choose “Restart now and check for problems.”
+In the pop-up window, choose “Restart now and check for problems.”

 Your computer will run a memory check and restart.
-The check can take a while, but it is important not to interrupt it.
-When the computer finished the check and is completely rebooted, type “event” into the Start menu and select “Event Viewer.”
+The review can take a while, but it is essential not to interrupt it.
+When the computer finishes the examination and is completely rebooted, type “event” into the Start menu and select “Event Viewer.”

-On the left side of the window that opens, open the “Windows Logs” menu and click on “System” once.
+On the left side of the window, open the “Windows Logs” menu and click on “System” once.

 Now, you need to click “System” again, but this time use a right-click, which will bring up another menu.
 Choose “Filter current log.”
 You would be unable to select this option if you did not left-click “System” first.